kataw/kataw/README.md

 	/vscode-markdown-toc-config -->
 <!-- /vscode-markdown-toc -->

-**WIP**

-Kataw is a javascript toolchain with high focus on performance, and it's main goal is to unify functionality that has previously been separate tools.

-It's core is an ECMAScript friendly CST that allows you to parse `ECMAScript® 2022 (ECMA-262 12th Edition) language specification`.
+Kataw's core is an ECMAScript friendly CST that allows you to parse `ECMAScript® 2022 (ECMA-262 12th Edition) language specification`.

 If you only need a parser like `Acorn`, you can use Kataw to perform syntactic analysis (parsing) of a Javascript program, and with `ES2015` and later a Javascript program can be either a [script or a module](https://tc39.es/ecma262/index.html#sec-ecmascript-language-scripts-and-modules).